-You might do a simple screencast (essentially recording your PC’s desktop to explain anything from opening a command prompt to performing a tricky technique in Photoshop) or opt for a more personal, camera-facing approach.
-This latter option might result in a quite a bit of work filming and editing, but as long as you have editing tools and ability, the results should be good.
+You might do a simple screencast (essentially recording your PC’s desktop) or opt for a more personal, camera-facing approach.
+This latter option might result in a quite a bit of work filming and editing.
+However, as long as you have editing tools and ability (see the best video editing apps for YouTube ), the results should be good.

 5. Product Reviews